haniamak/GENERIC-BLOCKCHAIN/README.md

 # GENERIC-BLOCKCHAIN

 ### **How to run**
+This will not work on Windows, because Windows dosen't support pysctp.

-first, create the python virtual environment with:
+First, create the python virtual environment with:

 `make venv`